chummelt/Intergenerational-Income-Mobility/README.md

 # Like Father, Like Son - intergenerational-income-mobility for Germany

 ## 1 Objective and structure of the analysis:
-Estimation of the economic mobility of Germany and to find regional differences of intergenerational income elasticities within Germany.
+Estimation of the economic mobility of Germany and to find regional differences of intergenerational income elasticities in Germany.
 The underlying theoretical model is the human capital theory.

-The structure of the empirical investigation is as follows:

-- **First**: intergenerational mobility in Germany (full sample)
-- **Second**: intergenerational mobility in rural and urban areas (sub-sample)
-- **Third**: intergenerational mobility in East Germany and West Germany (sub-sample)

 The data preparation and linear regressions are conducted in the stata do-files.
 The visualizations, quantile regressions und transition matrices are conducted in the r scripts.
 Every step is described in detail within the scripts.
 Nevertheless, this readme provides the additional econometric framework in addition to the codes.